 This was the issue with the Flint water crisis.
 In case something like this happens in your community, moving to a different city is the best course of action.
 After all, lead poisoning certainly isn’t something to joke about.

 Culprit #4 – Construction

 Is there an ongoing construction project in your home’s vicinity?
 Events like these disturb the ground and can temporarily change the color of tap water.

 In such situations, the water has the color of dirt.
 It should clear up a couple of hours after the construction work stops.
 Even though it may look gross, your water is probably fine.

 If this is the issue, an anode rod has probably gone bad.
 Fortunately, fixing something like this is quick, cheap, and easy.

-In the worst-case scenario, your water heater will be completely broken and in need of replacement.
+In the worst-case scenario, your water heater will be completely broken and in need of replacement (read this if your water heater light keeps going out).
 Make sure to have it replaced sooner rather than later.
 Although this can be costly, it is bound to save you from a lot of trouble in the future.